-This summer, Fessenden Summer Camps is introducing a new Flag Football program for boys and girls.
+The Flag Football program is for both boys and girls, of all experience levels.
 Flag football is one of the fastest growing youth sports in the country.
 It’s popularity in the local area has inspired us to team up with The Fessenden School’s football staff to create a youth program that will entertain and challenge young athletes.

 Why Choose Flag Football?

 Great Exercise: Flag football is a fast moving game with a lot of variety.
 Players run, jump, quickly change direction, and stop and start, which improves cardiovascular health.
 Practice drills, complex running routes and defensive techniques all encourage speed, strength, and stamina.
 And these activities also engage motor skills, specifically hand and eye coordination.